Last updated on Sunday 22nd of May 2022 12:15:36 PM

 Engineers' task is not to build perfect solutions, perfection is a job for mathematicians, engineers must offer reasonable and practical solutions to every day's problems.
 Thus, as a software designer, I don't care much to copy 50 mb. of data when only one byte has changed in the extent, if as a counter objective I am saving 99% of the CPU time and freeing the memory from a huge data storm that would freeze my server.
 There's a thin line that depicts the optimum trade-off path that we must follow to accomplish our task with the minimum set of resources.
 As mentioned throughout my posts, there must always be a philosophy behind every complex tool, as stated before, I'll follow the market trader quote "let others win the last dollar".

-So, as an excerpt: XSITools uses a big block size, because the resources needed to copy 50 mb. are much limited than those required to de-duplicate 12800 4k blocks, and the disadvantage derived from using a big block size is an increment in the real space used by deduplicated data.
-Still a big space saving ratio is reached while enjoying the benefits of a lightweight deduplication engine.
+So, as an excerpt: XSITools uses a big block size, because the resources needed to copy 50 mb. are much more limited than those required to de-duplicate 12800 4k blocks, and the disadvantage derived from using a big block size is an increment in the real space used by deduplicated data.
+Still a big space saving ratio is reached while enjoying the benefits of a lightweight de-duplication engine, that will use very little CPU time, leaving it available to the running VMs.

 The above is valid when dealing with a local scenario: local storage pools or NAS in a gigabyte or 10gb.
 LAN.
 When we need to replicate data across "not so wide" networks, like WANs, things start to change.
 In this case, the most valuable resource might be our Internet bandwith, and in this new circumstances, we might do well by "winning" even the last dollar available.
 For this especial type of scenario we will evaluate the possibility to offer smaller block sizes.